Neural network (biology): History

 The preliminary theoretical base for contemporary neural networks was independently proposed by Alexander Bain (1873) and William James (1890).
 In their work, both thoughts and body activity resulted from interactions among neurons within the brain.

 For Bain, every activity led to the firing of a certain set of neurons.
 When activities were repeated, the connections between those neurons strengthened.
 According to his theory, this repetition was what led to the formation of memory.
 The general scientific community at the time was skeptical of Bain's theory because it required what appeared to be an inordinate number of neural connections within the brain.
-It is now apparent that the brain is exceedingly complex and that the same brain “wiring” can handle multiple problems and inputs.
+It is now apparent that the brain is exceedingly complex and that the same brain "wiring" can handle multiple problems and inputs.

-James's theory was similar to Bain's, however, he suggested that memories and actions resulted from electrical currents flowing among the neurons in the brain.
+James' theory was similar to Bain's; however, he suggested that memories and actions resulted from electrical currents flowing among the neurons in the brain.
 His model, by focusing on the flow of electrical currents, did not require individual neural connections for each memory or action.

-C. S. Sherrington (1898) conducted experiments to test James's theory.
+C. S. Sherrington (1898) conducted experiments to test James' theory.
 He ran electrical currents down the spinal cords of rats.
 However, instead of demonstrating an increase in electrical current as projected by James, Sherrington found that the electrical current strength decreased as the testing continued over time.
 Importantly, this work led to the discovery of the concept of habituation.